 to conserve funds.
 The beneficiary's current needs are met in the same proportion

 and manner as other members of the household.

 The degree to which the beneficiary derives social or psychological support from such

 an extended or kinship family structure is difficult to measure.
 It is unrealistic

 to attempt to establish the value of the benefits derived by the beneficiary as a

 member of a communal family household where all members customarily share and share

 alike.
 It is equally unrealistic to expect that the beneficiary's funds would be held

-separate to meet only his/her needs or to provide him/her with a standard of living
+separate to meet only the beneficiary's needs or to provide them with a standard of